-This is one portable system most people have never heard of, and that's probably for the best.
-There were two versions of the system released.
-The original Game.com features a relatively large black and white display but its screen was not lighted.
-The second edition, the Game.com Pocket Pro, was lighted and far more compact.
+The Game.com is one portable most people have probably never heard of.
+There were two versions released of this awkwardly-named system.
+The original featured a relatively large black and white display but its screen was not lighted.
+The second edition, the Game.com Pocket Pro, was lighted and is far more compact.
 Both featured eight buttons and a comfortable directional pad.
-But what's truly novel about the system is its stylus and touch screen interface.
+The most innovative aspect of the system was its stylus and touch screen interface.
 No other mainstream system employed a touchscreen until the Nintendo DS in 2004.

 NOTE: When two grades appear, the first applies to the original Game.com system and the second applies to the Pocket Pro.

-Controls: B. The system has a comfortable directional pad on the left, and four soft "action" buttons on the right.
-There are also three "function" buttons for home menu, sound (on/off), and pause.
-The Pocket Pro only has home and pause buttons.
-On both systems the power button is slightly inset so you won't accidentally hit it during play.
-The touch pad is sensitive enough.
+Controls: B. These systems have a comfortable directional pad and four soft action buttons.
+There are also three function buttons for the home menu, sound (on/off), and pause.
+The Pocket Pro lacks the sound toggle.
+For both systems the power button is slightly inset as to not accidentally hit it during play.
+The touch pad works fine.

-Graphics: F. The black-and-white graphic display is clearly the Achilles heel of the system.
-The degree of detail is exceptional for static images, but moving objects smear and blur.
-It can be difficult to follow the action of fast-moving titles.
+Graphics: F. The black-and-white display is the Achilles heel of the system.
+The degree of detail is exceptional for static images, but moving objects tend to smear and blur.
+It can be difficult to follow the action in fast-moving titles.

-Audio: C. The game produces very clear digitized sound effects, including voices.
-The limited number of sound channels means it has a difficult time producing music.
+Audio: C. The system produces very clear digitized sound effects, including voices.
+The limited number of sound channels means it has a difficulty producing music however.

-Battery Life: D. I used an A/C adapter for my review, but according to RacketBoy's Tiger Game.com 101 the battery life is 4-6 hours.
+Battery Life: D. I prefer to use an A/C adapter, but according to RacketBoy's Tiger Game.com 101 the battery life runs about 4-6 hours.

 Media: D. The small black cartridges feel lightweight and cheap.
-Their labels are so small you can barely make out what the game is.
+Their labels are so tiny you can barely make out what the game is.

 Packaging: C-.
-Game.com titles are packaged in glossy, colorful boxes that made the games look a lot more appealing than they actually are.
+Game.com titles are packaged in glossy, colorful boxes that look far more appealing than the actual games.
 But while the boxes may look attractive, they feel very flimsy and cheap.
-They also tend to be encased in those aggravating "blister packs".
+They also tend to come encased in those aggravating (and dangerous) plastic "blister packs".

-Collectability: C. The Game.com has marginal play value, but the system and its games are very inexpensive and easy to obtain.
-It's an attractive option for curious collectors, and it's even feasible to acquire the complete library.
+Collectability: C. The Game.com offers marginal play value, but an original system and most of its games are inexpensive and easy to obtain.
+In fact it's quite feasible to acquire the complete library.